-+C-222-005 Textile Clothing Accessory (not eligible for State Fair Fashion Show) (SF23)-Textile accessory is constructed using at least one skill learned in this project from materials appropriate for STEAM 2.
++C-222-005 Textile Clothing Accessory (Not eligible for State Fair Fashion Show) (SF28)-Textile accessory is constructed using at least one skill learned in this project from materials appropriate for STEAM 2.
+A list of skills by project is available at https://go.unl.edu/ne4hclothing.
 Entry examples include hats, bags, scarves, gloves.
 No metal, plastic, paper, or rubber base items allowed (i.e. barrettes, headbands, flip flops, duct tape, etc.).

-SF 28 for classes 006-012:

-Classes 6-9 are not eligible for the State Fair Fashion Show.
+SF 28 for classes 006-014: Classes 6-9 are not eligible for the State Fair Fashion Show.